imhicihu/RSS-feeds-self-tracking-control-of-repositories-/README.md

 # Rationale #

 This repo's purpose its a way to monitor all the RSS feeds of our repos.
 A kind of `Grand Central Station` with one only purpose: to visualize all data graphically.
-One tool on mind: [D3.js](https://d3js.org/).
+One tool in mind: [D3.js](https://d3js.org/).

 ![rss.png](https://bitbucket.org/repo/AgG5e6d/images/2187833784-rss.png)